Valid as of September 9, 2022

 FERPA Compliant: Not student education data; Not used for marketing

-IEP Solutions does not use the data we collect from schools for marketing to students or to their parents.
+IEP Solutions does not use the data that you enter into our software for marketing to students or to their parents.
 We do not sell the data to third parties in order for them to use for marketing to students or to their parents.

 Our understanding is that the FERPA rule relates to many specific categories of information mostly centered around student education data.